 Where to stay in Bibury

-Cotteswold House is a smart stone building on the quieter outskirts of the village which combines bed and breakfast and self-catering accommodation.
+Cotteswold House* is a smart stone building on the quieter outskirts of the village which combines bed and breakfast and self-catering accommodation.
 There are three en-suite rooms in the B&B as well as a cosy guest lounge.
 Or the Courtyard and Gable self-catering cottages each have two bedrooms.
-All are beautifully decorated and come with a warm welcome from the friendly owners.
+All are beautifully decorated and come with a warm welcome from friendly owners.

 Historically a working mill which was mentioned in the Doomsday Book, Arlington Mill* has been converted into self-catering holiday accommodation for up to 12 guests.
 The mill’s original wheels and machinery add character, and it’s been stylishly converted with two large living rooms, one with woodburner and piano, and five comfortable en-suite bedrooms set across four floors.

 Or if you want to stay at Bibury’s most iconic address, you can rent number 9 Arlington Row through the National Trust.
-This cottage is bursting with historic features and comes with two bedrooms (one double and one single), a shower room, kitchen and sitting/dining room which has a wood-burning stove.
+This cottage is bursting with historic features and comes with two bedrooms (one double and one single), as well as a shower room, kitchen and sitting/dining room which has a wood-burning stove.
 There’s also a private garden to hide from the crowds.

 How to get to Bibury